harumuki/thorsten-hans.com/_posts/2015-05-04-writing-an-electron-app-using-angular-and-es6.md

 The only piece of code that is missing to get our sample working is the `app/index.es6.js` file.
 The following code is pretty much the same as shown in [Electron's Getting Started guide on GitHub](https://github.com/atom/electron/blob/master/docs/tutorial/quick-start.md){:target="_blank"}.
 There are only two things specific to our sample app

-1. It’s using ES6 language features
+1. It's using ES6 language features
-2. It’s providing the `browser/index.html` for the main window
+2. It's providing the `browser/index.html` for the main window

 ```javascript
 let app = require('app');